Serving Greater Edmonton, Sherwood Park, St. Albert, Edmonton1-866-792-0670

 Working together, they not only brace and reinforce the foundation wall, they're able to counteract the pressure being pushed against the wall and return the wall to its original, straight position.

-To install a FSI foundation anchor, a small area of lawn is removed, and the space underneath is excavated.
+To install a Supportworks foundation anchor, a small area of lawn is removed, and the space underneath is excavated.
 An anchor is placed inside the hole, and a small hole is created in the foundation wall from the inside.
 The steel rod - which has no corkscrew end - is pushed through the earth to where the anchor is placed outside.
 The anchor is fixed on the rod, and the earth is returned and packed tight.
 The lawn is returned to its original state, and a wall plate is mounted on the steel rod on the inside of the foundation.

 The wall plate is tightened against the wall, and this tightening is repeated over time.
 Periodic retightening of the wall plate against foundation wall has the potential to pull the wall back to its original position.